United States Copper Index Fund

 Key Levels

-Looking at the full picture for United States Copper Index Fund (CPER): extension is slightly below average (34th percentile), momentum is slightly below average (44th percentile), flow is slightly below average (31st percentile), volatility is slightly below average (40th percentile).
-No dimension is showing an extreme reading right now.
-The indicators are not pointing to either a high-opportunity or high-risk setup — it is a wait-and-watch environment.
+Looking at the full picture for United States Copper Index Fund (CPER): extension is slightly above average (63rd percentile), momentum is slightly below average (31st percentile), flow is below average (28th percentile), volatility is slightly above average (56th percentile).

 Where is money flowing?